jordanspooner/haskell-web-crawler/Readme.md

 If you would like to reuse this code, make changes or simply investigate the code more deeply, you might find the following resources useful:
 - A test suite can be run with the command `runghc Tests.hs`.
-- Documentation for all included functions can be found in the `Documentation` directory.
+- Haddock generated documentation for almost all included functions can be found in the `Documentation` directory.